BlasBenito/collinear/README.md

   )
 ```

-Previous versions are in the “archive_xxx” branches of the GitHub
+Previous versions are in the `archive_xxx` branches of the GitHub
 repository.

 ``` r